-- 8.4.1 If the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables and that cost is reimbursable by the Buyer, then the Buyer may require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items. - 8.4.2 If the Buyer uses Clause 8.4.1 then the Charges must be reduced by an agreed amount by using the Variation Procedure.
+8.4.1 If the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables and that cost is reimbursable by the Buyer, then the Buyer may either:

+- a) require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items; or - b) enter into a direct agreement with the Subcontractor or third party for the relevant item. - 8.4.2 If the Buyer uses Clause 8.4.1 then the Charges must be reduced by an agreed amount by using the Variation Procedure. - 8.4.3 The Buyer's right to enter into a direct agreement for the supply of the relevant items is subject to both: - a) the relevant item being made available to the Supplier if required to provide the Deliverables; and - b) any reduction in the Charges excludes any unavoidable costs that must be paid by the Supplier for the substituted item, including any licence fees or early termination charges.